Is Colmar Worth Visiting? 19 Reasons Why You Should!

 Colmar’s Covered Market

-Located in the town center the Marché Couvert Colmar offers a variety of local products, such as cheese, charcuterie, and fresh produce.
-There’s even a restaurant in the back, La Terrasse du Marché, that serves the best tarte flambée in town!
+There’s also a restaurant in the back, La Terrasse du Marché, that serves the best traditional tarte flambée I’ve ever had.

 11. Parc du Champ de Mars